 Hover and click interactions are synchronised between panes.
 This means you will see the hover effect in each pane, and click interactions that trigger focus or open a menu are applied everywhere.

-Key presses are synchronised between panes, so that any shortcuts you may have on a page will be triggered in all panes.
+We sync both input event and key presses, so that form interactions and any shortcuts you may have on a page will be triggered in all panes.